 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines a specific infrastructure domain (a named Kubernetes cluster with a particular tech stack), enumerates concrete actions comprehensively, and provides an extensive explicit trigger list covering CLI commands, user problem statements, and service-specific operations.
-The description is well-structured, uses third person voice, and would allow Claude to confidently select this skill from a large pool without ambiguity.
+This is an excellent skill description that clearly defines a specific infrastructure domain (a named Kubernetes cluster with a particular tech stack), enumerates concrete actions comprehensively, and provides an extensive explicit trigger list covering CLI commands, problem descriptions, and service-specific operations.
+The description is thorough without being padded, and its specificity to a named cluster and stack makes it highly distinctive.

 | Dimension | Reasoning | Score |